bsinghpratap/ScAN/README.md

 > The model links would be updated soon.
-> Please feel free to email me for any questions at brawat [at] umass.edu.
+> Please feel free to email me for any questions at bhanupratap.mnit@gmail.com.
 Thanks.